stak21/holbertonschool-low_level_programming/0x0E-function_pointers/README.md

 ---|---
 0-print_name.c | prints a name
 1-array_iterator.c | Write a function that executes a function given as a parameter on each element of an array.
-2-int_index.c |
+2-int_index.c | Write a function that searches for an integer.
-Write a function that searches for an integer. |
+3-calc.h | Calculates integers

 ## Author
  Shoji Takashima